 The CARES Safety Center was honored in 2007 to be the recipient of the Nicholas Rosecrans Award.
 The national award memorializes Nicholas, a toddler whose drowning sparked a group of paramedics to create EPIC (Eliminating Preventable Injuries to Children) Medics and assume community leadership in injury prevention.
 The annual award is presented by JEMS (Journal of Emergency Medical Services) and EPIC Medics to recognize excellence in injury prevention programs.

 Interested in starting your own children’s safety center?
 Our safety centers have served as a model for addressing the pediatric injury problem.
 In response to national and international requests for technical assistance, our team produced The Johns Hopkins Children's Safety Center: A Replication Guide and a promotional video, Prescription for Safety: The Johns Hopkins Children's Safety Center.
-To order the replication guide, click here for our request form, and follow the directions for mailing or faxing the form to us.
+To order the replication guide using our request form, and follow the directions for mailing or faxing the form to us.

 Coming soon is a new replication guide for communities interested in developing a mobile safety center to address their community’s injury problem.